User Enrollment Options

 Invitations serve many purposes.
 The most common use of invitations is to notify users that the system is available, and that they can enroll.
 Invitation URLs are unique.
 After a user uses an invitation URL, the URL is no longer available.
 You can use this property to limit the users or devices enrolling to your system.

 When configuring an enrollment profile, you can control the number of devices specific users can enroll, based on Active Directory groups.
 For example, you might allow your Finance division only one device per user.

 Be aware of the extra costs and pitfalls of certain enrollment options.
 For example, sending invitations by using SMS requires extra infrastructure.
 For more information on this option, see Notifications.

 In addition, to send invitations by email, ensure that users have a way to access email outside of Secure Hub.
-You can use one-time password (OTP) enrollment modes as an alternative to Active Directory passwords for MDM enrollment.
+You can use a one-time password (OTP) enrollment security mode as an alternative to Active Directory passwords for MDM enrollment.

 Users can request an enrollment invitation through the Self-Help Portal.
 The default mode is User name + Password, but you can also change that requirement to Two Factor or User name + PIN.
-For information about setting up the Self-Help Portal, see To configure enrollment modes.
+For information about setting up the Self-Help Portal, see To configure enrollment security modes.

 With manual enrollment, users connect to XenMobile either through AutoDiscovery or by entering the server information.
 With AutoDiscovery, users log on with only their email address or Active Directory credentials in User Principal Name format.
 Without AutoDiscovery, they must enter the server address and their Active Directory credentials.
 For more information about setting up AutoDiscovery, see XenMobile AutoDiscovery Service.

 You can facilitate manual enrollment in several ways.
 You can create a guide, distribute it to users, and have them enroll themselves.
 You can have your IT department manually enroll groups of users in certain time slots.
 You can use any similar method where users must enter their credentials, server information, or both.